maplibre/maplibre.github.io/content/news/2023-03-20-maplibre-newsletter-march-2023/index.md

 ## Past Events

 - [Yasunori Kirimoto](https://www.linkedin.com/feed/update/urn:li:activity:7035571220767019008/) gave a talk about MapLibre at FOSS4G Hokkaido, which took place for the first time in 3 years in person again!
 - [Chris Beddow](https://www.linkedin.com/in/cbed/) organized a great meetup for everybody interested in maps in Meta's Zurich office.
-Among several other talks, [Bart Louwers](https://maplibre.org/about/bart) gave a talk about the past, present, and future of MapLibre GL Native.
-[Manuel Roth](https://www.linkedin.com/in/manuel-roth/) from the Swiss TV broadcaster SRF gave a talk about how they use MapLibre GL JS and MapLibre GL Native for the weather app SRF Meteo.
+Among several other talks, [Bart Louwers](https://maplibre.org/about/bart) gave a talk about the past, present, and future of MapLibre Native.
+[Manuel Roth](https://www.linkedin.com/in/manuel-roth/) from the Swiss TV broadcaster SRF gave a talk about how they use MapLibre GL JS and MapLibre Native for the weather app SRF Meteo.
 Thank you both for the inspiring presentations!

 The Meta maps meetup was also the first time that Oliver Wipfli and Bart Louwers met in person.
 It was great to see each other and discuss all things around MapLibre!